ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 The easier and safer way to extend functionality is to [override some or all of the functions in a particular module](#adding-acceleration-by-replacing-functions).
 Sometimes this won't be enough, usually because of a need to change the data structures or the higher level algorithms.
 If this is the case, you'll need to [replace the whole module](#adding-acceleration-by-replacing-modules).
 Also, individual function replacement is only supported for function names [listed above under each module](#what-parts-can-i-accelerate); for modules listed without function names, only replacing the whole module is supported.
 Please note that in the case of ECP functions the override is only partial; mbed TLS will fall back to the software implementation if the hardware cannot handle a particular group.

+No matter which approach you choose, please take notes of the [considerations below](#considerations-on-alternative-implementations).

 ## Adding acceleration by replacing functions